syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericUpDown/overview.md

 ---
-layout : post
+layout: post
-title : Overview of Syncfusion NumericUpDown control for Xamarin.iOS description : This explains about the overview and customization features available in NumericUpDown control in Xamarin.iOS platform. platform : Xamarin.iOS control : NumericUpDown documentation : ug
+title: Overview of Syncfusion NumericUpDown control for Xamarin.iOS
+description: This explains about the overview and customization features available in NumericUpDown control in Xamarin.iOS platform.
+platform: Xamarin.iOS
+control: NumericUpDown
+documentation: ug
 ---

 # Overview of SfNumericUpDown